 This is Jalapeno Cheddar Bacon Deviled Eggs.
 This is an interesting twist on a holiday classic that is sure to impress.
 Deviled eggs were always one of my favorites at Thanksgiving and Christmas feasts.
 This little upgrade takes the flavor to a much higher level.
-Enjoy this recipe from us at .
+Enjoy this recipe from all of us at .

 - 12 eggs